eclipse-basyx/basyx-python-sdk/README.md

 * Security extension of the metamodel is currently not implemented (according to DotAAS sec.
 5)
 * Reading and writing of AASX package files (according to DotAAS sec.
 6)
 * (De-)serialization of AAS objects into/from JSON and XML (according to DotAAS sec.
 7)
-* Storing of AAS objects in CouchDB, Backend infrastructure of easy expansion
+* Storing of AAS objects in CouchDB, Backend infrastructure for easy expansion
 * Compliance checking of AAS XML and JSON files